 - Stunted or slow growth

-There is no cure for juglone toxicity.
+There is no cure for juglone poisoning.
 The best thing you can do is avoid planting near black walnut trees!

 Plants with a Chance of Survival